system-lord/Note-pad/README.md

-#note-pad
+#Note-pad

 Steps on getting started
 * Clone/Download Zip
 * Open with Visual Studio
-* build and share it
+* Build and share it

-a very good sample to start this type of developing and being a good backend developer :)
+A very good sample to start this type of developing and being a good backend developer :)